 If you have experienced negligent treatment or malpractice at the hands of an NHS dentist or dental practitioner, then there are also some further steps you should take.
 Firstly you should use the NHS complaints procedure to complain to your local Healthwatch and NHS England, or NHS Scotland.
 This will also serve as evidence when pursuing your compensation claim.
 You should also make your concerns known to the Care Quality Commission, or CQC and report your dentist or dental practitioner directly to their regulatory body.

-The most important part of claiming compensation from the NHS is to seek legal representation for your claim.
+The most important part of making dental negligence compensation claims against the NHS is to seek legal representation for your claim.
 Finding the right personal injury lawyer to handle your claim will make a big difference to whether or not you win your claim and whether or not you are awarded the maximum amount of compensation you can be owed.

 If you have experienced medical negligence whilst undergoing medical dental treatment, orthodontics, or cosmetic dentistry, which led to you becoming injured, you could be owed tens of thousands of pounds in compensation.
 However, many claimants find that paying an upfront fee makes claiming compensation an unaffordable option.
 That’s why Accident Claims UK offers you the opportunity to make a no win no fee claim.
 This means that there are no upfront or ongoing fees to pay, instead, you will only pay your solicitors fees if you win your claim.
 For many clients, this is a more affordable option.
 What’s more, there is no financial risk to you, as you will only pay your fee if you win.
-Call Accident Claims UK today to enquire about making a no win no fee claim today.
+Call Accident Claims UK today to enquire about making dental negligence compensation claims today.

-If you wish to seek damages for dental negligence, call us today on 0800 073 8801.
+If you wish to discuss dental negligence compensation claims, call us today on 0800 073 8801.
 One of our friendly advisors will assess whether or not you have a legitimate claim.
 If you are entitled to claim compensation we will proceed with your claim right away.
 We’re looking forward to hearing from you.

 An NHS guide to complaining about negligent dental treatment: NHS Dental Negligence